rjsmith/hxzmq/README.md

 By Richard Smith [RSBA Technology Ltd] [1]

+This branch maintains a compatable binding to the libzmq 2.1.x branch

 ## Introduction
 This repository provides C++ binding code that wraps the libzmq library API to create a Neko DLL file, hxzmq.ndll.
 The ndll is then accessed via the hxzmq org.zeromq package to expose the 0MQ API to haXe application code targetted at C++ or nekovm platforms.